 Suppose you triggered to send the first email of the webinar sequence when a contact fills a form.
 You send them a confirmation email to confirm their registration within 48 hours.

 That helps you segment your contacts based on confirmed registration and who did not.
 Then automate the rest of the webinar email series based on it.

 Important: Apply a “wait period” before you set your condition.

 Give your contacts some time to interact with your email.
 It will also help you to be more accurate when it comes to segmentation.

-After the promised confirmation period, apply the condition “Has clicked a link in email” and split your automation for the two branches, “Yes” branch and “No” branch.
+After the promised confirmation period, apply the condition “Has clicked a link in email” this will split your automation for the two branches, “Yes” branch and “No” branch.

 After the first email that includes a CTA to confirm the registration, apply a condition to segment those who confirmed and those who didn’t.